Itinerary: Compact Napa Valley town is an ideal destination for wine tasting, dining, and shopping on foot.

 Pre-trip To-do list

-1) On weekends year-round and from late spring to early fall, book your lodgings a week or more ahead, especially at smaller places like the Napa Valley Railway Inn, where I stayed.
+1) Book your lodgings a week or more ahead on weekends year-round and from late spring to early fall, especially at smaller places like the Napa Valley Railway Inn, where I stayed.

 2) You’ll need to make reservations for all the tastings, though weekday walk-ins may be welcome for experiences without a food component.

-3) Making a reservation is a good idea for most of the restaurants mentioned and essential for Bouchon, Mustards Grill, and The Restaurant at North Block.
+3) Making a reservation is a good idea for most restaurants mentioned and essential for Bouchon, Ciccio, and Mustards Grill.

 4) Read up on Yountville’s history on the chamber of commerce’s website.